Te Kooti's War: Taupō campaign and defeat at Te Pōrere

-Accompanied by Rewi Maniapoto, Te Kooti and his followers left Te Kuiti and returned to Taupō, settling briefly at its southern end on 18 August before launching a Taupō campaign that took him to the brink of defeat.
-News of his return prompted the formation near Taupō of a 700-strong government force, with all but about 100 of them kupapa: Ngāti Kahungunu (230 men), Wanganui (160), Ngāti Tuwharetoa (130) and Arawa (50).
+Accompanied by Rewi Maniapoto, Te Kooti and his followers left Te Kūiti and returned to Taupō, settling briefly at its southern end on 18 August before launching a Taupō campaign that took him to the brink of defeat.
+News of his return prompted the formation near Taupō of a 700-strong government force, with all but about 100 of them kūpapa: Ngāti Kahungunu (230 men), Wanganui (160), Ngāti Tūwharetoa (130) and Arawa (50).
 On 10 September 1869 Te Kooti's force of about 280 mounted a pre-emptive strike against a 120-man mounted Ngāti Kahungunu contingent, led by Henare Tomoana, which was camped at Tauranga-Taupō.
 But although Te Kooti took their horses and much of their equipment, he was forced to retreat under heavy fire.
 Three of his force were killed and several wounded.
-They then retreated to Moerangi, inside the relative security of the Rohe Pōtae or King's territory—an area the government considered too dangerous to attack, for fear of reviving Kingitanga aggression.
+They then retreated to Moerangi, inside the relative security of the Rohe Pōtae or King's territory—an area the government considered too dangerous to attack, for fear of reviving Kīngitanga aggression.
 At this point Rewi separated from Te Kooti and returned to the Waikato, unimpressed by Te Kooti's performance in battle and angered by the slaughter at Rotoaira on 7 September of four Māori scouts with Waikato connections.
-Any chance of a compact between Te Kooti and the Kingitanga had now vanished.
+Any chance of a compact between Te Kooti and the Kīngitanga had now vanished.

 Less than two weeks later, on the morning of 25 September, Te Kooti returned to Tokaanu with 250 to 300 fighters for what eventuated as a disastrous attack.
-After striking from the densely forested hills of Te Ponanga saddle south of Tokaanu, they were driven back by a joint force of Henare Tomoana's Ngāti Kahungunu and Hohepa Tamamutu's Tuwharetoa.
+After striking from the densely forested hills of Te Ponanga saddle south of Tokaanu, they were driven back by a joint force of Henare Tomoana's Ngāti Kahungunu and Hohepa Tamamutu's Tūwharetoa.
 Te Kooti dug in at nearby Te Ponanga, but lost seven in battle, including Wi Piro, a close relative who had been prominent in all the Ringatū raids.
 The heads of his wounded warriors were severed by members of the government force.